 SmarterSelect is a third-party online application and recommendation system.
 All applications and recommendations must be completed and submitted via SmarterSelect.
 Applicants who have already opened an application and created a SmarterSelect account can access their applications by clicking on the application link on Theta Foundation’s Apply Now page and signing in to SmarterSelect.

-You can see the scholarships and their expected 2017 award amounts on our A-Z Scholarship Listing page.
+You can see the scholarships and their expected 2018 award amounts in our A-Z Scholarship Listing.
 The amount awarded for each scholarship varies depending on the award received, but the range is a minimum of $1,000 and a maximum of $12,000.
 Depending on an applicant’s qualifications, she may receive more than one scholarship and can receive more than one type of scholarship (merit- and need-based) in a given year.

 Due to limited funding, we are unfortunately not able to award a scholarship to each deserving candidate.
 We often have more applicants than we have funding available, so it is a rather competitive process.
 However, each year brings different candidates with different strengths, so we certainly encourage previous applicants to apply again if they will pursue a degree during the upcoming academic year.